 There are a number of land tours that will take you around the island, where you visit popular spots such as the black and red sand beaches, Akrotiri Archaeological Site, Profitis Ilias, and one of Santorini’s wineries.
 It’s a great way to explore the island without the hassle of driving.

-If you would rather get out on the water then take a cruise in the caldera of Santorini.
+If you would rather get out on the water, then take a cruise in the caldera of Santorini.
 Many cruises last 5 hours and visit nearby islands, hot springs, or beaches.
 Many will include lunch or dinner and the opportunity to go snorkeling.
 If you book an evening cruise, your day will end with sunset views from the water.

-2 Days in Santorini
+2 Day Santorini Itinerary

 With two days in Santorini, you can easily visit many of the main sites without feeling like you are in a race.